WokLibCodeClub/breakout/step01-screen_and_ball/README.md

 Inside the draw function are two commands: the first will clear the screen, and the second will draw on the screen.

-The second function tells Pygame Zero to draw a rectangle and fill it with colour.
+The second command tells Pygame Zero to draw a rectangle and fill it with colour.
 The items in the brackets specify where to get the details about the rectangle to draw (we get these details from our variable **ball** which is a rectangle object) and what colour to fill the rectangle with (**WHITE** is one of our variables created earlier - here it will be taken to mean add 200 units of red, 200 units of blue and 200 units of green together, which will make a very, very light grey).

 #### 7. Save your code and test it